Erb3/Kristsplit/README.md

 ## Linting

-Kristsplit takes use of eslint to lint and format the code.
-Run `bun run lint` to lint the code.
+Kristsplit uses [Biome](https://biomejs.dev) to lint and format the code.
+Use `bun run lint` to lint the code, `bun run format` to format the code, or `bun run check` for both.
-If you wish to automatically fix some problems, use `bun run lint -- --fix`
+If you wish to automatically fix some problems, use with `--apply` or `--apply-unsafe`.

 ## Todo